Inferring the immune response from repertoire sequencing: Results

 \subsection{Identifying responding clones}

 The posterior probability on expansion factors $\rho(s|n,n')$ (Eq.~\ref{eq:post}) can be used to study the fate and dynamics of particular clones.
-For instance, we can identify responding clones as having a low posterior probability of being not expanding $P_{\rm null}=\rho(s\leq 0|n,n')<0.025$. $P_{\rm null}$ is the Bayesian counterpart of a p-value but differs from it in a fundamental way: it gives the probability that expansion happened given the observations, when a p-value would give the probability of the observations in absence of expansion.
+For instance, we can identify responding clones as having a low posterior probability of being not expanding $P_{\rm null}=P(s\leq 0|n,n')<0.025$. $P_{\rm null}$ is the Bayesian counterpart of a p-value but differs from it in a fundamental way: it gives the probability that expansion happened given the observations, when a p-value would give the probability of the observations in absence of expansion.
 We can define a similar criterion for contracting clones.

 To get the expansion or contraction factor of each clone, we can compute the posterior average and median, $\<s\>_{n,n'}=\int \textrm{d}s\,s \rho(s|n,n')$ and $s_{\rm median}$ ($F(s_{\rm median}|n,n')=0.5$, for the cumulative density function, $F(s|n,n')=\int_{-\infty}^s\rho(\tilde{s}|n,n')\textrm{d}\tilde{s}$), corresponding to our best estimate for the log fold-change.
-In \cref{fig:SM_smed_snaive}, we show how the median Bayesian estimator differs from the naive estimator $s_{\textrm{naive}}=\ln n^{\prime}/n$.
+In \cref{fig:volcano}A, we show how the median Bayesian estimator differs from the naive estimator $s_{\textrm{naive}}=\ln n^{\prime}/n$.
 While the two agree for large clones for which relative noise is smaller, the naive estimator over-estimates the magnitude of log fold-changes for small clones because of the noise.
 The Bayesian estimator accounts for that noise and gives a more conservative and more realistic estimate.

-In \cref{fig:volcano}A, we show a `volcano' plot showing how both $P_{\rm null}$ and $\<s\>_{n,n'}$ vary as one scans values of the count pairs $(n,n')$. \Cref{fig:volcano}B shows the all count pairs $(n,n')$ between day $0$ and day $15$ following yellow fever vaccination, with red clones above the significance threshold line $P_{\rm null}=0.025$ being identified as responding.
+{\ch \Cref{fig:volcano}B shows all count pairs $(n,n')$ between day $0$ and day $15$ following yellow fever vaccination, with red clones above the significance threshold line $P_{\rm null}=0.025$ being identified as responding.
+Expanded clones can also be read off a plot showing how both $P_{\rm null}$ and $\<s\>_{n,n'}$ vary as one scans values of the count pairs $(n,n')$ (\cref{fig:not_valcano}).}